Primož Roglič: 2022 - injury struggles

 He started the Tour de France off with eighth in the opening time trial in Copenhagen, slower than general classification contenders Jonas Vingegaard and Tadej Pogačar.
 On the fifth stage, Roglič lost more than two minutes to Pogačar after crashing into a hay bale that had been dislodged into the road.
 As a result of the crash, he dislocated his shoulder, which he had to put back into place himself.
 Having finished third on the summit finish to La Planche des Belles Filles two stages later, Roglič and Vingegaard attacked Pogačar on several occasions throughout the eleventh stage as part of a multifaceted plan to confuse and break Pogačar.
 Vingegaard ultimately dropped Pogačar on his way to the stage victory and the yellow jersey atop the Col du Granon.
 Roglič then worked as a domestique for Vingegaard over the following stages, before withdrawing from the race ahead of the final rest day.
-There was some speculation that this was a possibly selfish move by Roglič in order to give his earlier injuries a chance to heal ahead of the Vuelta a España, but it was eventually confirmed that the decision was made by team management.
-It was also revealed by the team that Roglič may have been hurt worse than he appeared and while it was clarified that he was hoping to target the Vuelta, the team was a bit more cautious about confirming any such plan as 'official'.
+There was widespread speculation that this was a selfish move by Roglič in order to give his earlier injuries a chance to heal ahead of the Vuelta a España, but it was eventually confirmed that the decision was made by team management.
+It was also revealed by the team that Roglič may have been hurt worse than he appeared and while it was clarified that he was hoping to target the Vuelta.